 The Chair may provide additional compensation, negotiated on an annual basis, to Plan Participants.
 This optional “Y” salary component is beyond the Fiscal Year base Salary (X) and Health Sciences Scale Differential (X’) and is not covered compensation under the University of California Retirement Plan (UCRP).

-Plan Participants may receive administrative payments (BYNs), for responsibilities related to University administration that exceed normal responsibilities.
-The department must consult with the Dean’s Office if they are proposing payment as part of the Plan Participant’s covered compensation (STP) because such stipend payments are generally reserved for Chairs and Directors in recognition of their significant administrative leadership responsibilities.
+Plan Participants may receive administrative payments (HZAs), for responsibilities related to University administration that exceed normal responsibilities.
+The department must consult with the Dean’s Office if they are proposing payment as part of the Plan Participant’s covered compensation (RGN) because such stipend payments are generally reserved for Chairs and Directors in recognition of their significant administrative leadership responsibilities.

 Plan Participants may also receive incentive compensation, referred to as a Z payment, beyond the base and negotiated compensation, upon approval by the Chair.
 Incentive compensation is not covered compensation for UCRP.
 The Chair may earn incentive compensation upon approval of the Dean or his/her designee.